thefilesareinthecomputer/hey_data/README.md

     code profiling to identify bottlenecks.
-    additional secutiry measures - encryption, access control, input sanitation, etc. to modularize the "chatbot tools initial conversation" we can implement args into the tools and then have the "inquiry" function get user input for each arg in a loop - for arg in args: arg = input("what is your value for " + arg + "?") - then we can pass the args into the tool function.
+    additional secutiry measures - encryption, access control, input sanitation, etc. to modularize the "chatbot tools initial conversation" we can implement args into the tools and then have the "inquiry" function get user input for each arg in a loop - for arg in args: arg = input("what is your value for " + arg + "?") - then we can pass the args into the tool function. give the bot the ability to do DRUD operations on the tools class data store. use asyncio to run the speech recognition and speech output in separate threads so that the bot can listen while it speaks.